-Shampoo is made to cleanse your locks of leftover hairsprays, gels, and other unwanted residue that builds up on your scalp and hair shafts.
+Shampoo is made to cleanse your hair of leftover hairsprays, gels, and other unwanted residue that builds up on your scalp and hair shafts.
 It’s been used for hundreds of years for this purpose, and has become an essential part of men, women, and children’s bathing routines.
-This being said, most people don’t think that they can do without using shampoo to clean their hair.
+This being said, most people don’t think that they can do without using shampoo to clean their hair but here we share how you can actually shampoo-free your hair, enjoy healthy hair and save money the same time!

 Unfortunately, shampoos that are frequently used in this day and age are causing more harm than good to both your scalp and hair strands.
 The reason why is because of the ingredients used to concoct the many different shampoos on the market.
 Fortunately, you can cleanse your hair without the use of shampoos or dry shampoos, and still have healthy hair.